Alex-Lafleur/Cardano-Constitution-Draft/README.md

 No Constitutional Committee member shall be anything other than a human being.

-No Committee member shall, under any circumstances, share their hot and cold keys with anyone, and no person shall vote on their behalf at any time while serving as a member of the Constitutional Committee.
+No Committee member shall, under any circumstances, share their cold keys with anyone, and no person shall vote on their behalf at any time while serving as a member of the Constitutional Committee.

 No Constitutional Committee member during a ''state of no-confidence'' who was found, beyond a reasonable doubt, to be involved in what